cyrillebertelle/cyrillebertelleWP/_news/specialIssue_FRCCS.md

 ***

-More information is available [here](https://appliednetsci.springeropen.com/frccs2021).
+More information and contributions can be sent [here](https://appliednetsci.springeropen.com/frccs2021).